OrrEilat/SudokuProjectC/README.md

 - Saving and loading

 The logic of solving a sudoku board is implemented by representing the board as an Integer Linear Programming problem, and then using the Gurobi library to solve that problem.

+Current issues:
+- The program relies on the Gurobi library which requires license.
+A possible solution is to rewrite the board-solving logic in a way that does not rely on external libraries that are not free.